Hard-Media or Streaming?

-Regardless of where you stand on the issue, both digital analog recording have their merits.
+Regardless of where you stand on the issue, both digital and analog recording have their merits.

 We felt it necessary to break down the two recording methods to give you a better understanding - so the next time you’re in a heated audiophile debate, you will have more ammo to hold your position.

 No matter which recording process used, analog or digital, both are created by a microphone turning air pressure (sound) into an electrical analog signal.

 An analog recording is made by then imprinting that signal directly onto the master tape (via magnetization) or master record (via grooves) – from which copies can be made into cassette tapes and vinyl records.